 Open Lines of Communication

 I am not a sugar-coater.
-It's not how I roll, however, that doesn't mean you have to be doom and gloom either.
+It's not how I roll; however, that doesn't mean you have to be doom and gloom either.
 Don't be patronizing or say what you think folks want to hear.

 Be genuine and personable.
-Acknowledging obvious challenges that we are all struggling with and working through, will help to build long-term relationships.
+Acknowledging obvious challenges that we are all struggling with and working through will help to build long-term relationships.

 Here's is where your unique personality and style can shine through.
-Use “you” to your advantage by reflecting what makes your concern genuine and your approach helpful.
+Use “you” to your advantage by reflecting on what makes your concern genuine and your approach helpful.

 - Make that page and your contact information front and center on your homepage.
 Include a link in all your communications.